Razanaldakhil/Razanaldakhil/README.md

 ### Hi there 👋 I'm Razan Aldakhil,

 A passionate student focusing on AI and data science :bar_chart:.
 I enjoy working on machine learning, data analytics, and innovative solutions.
-I strongly advocate for 📜 open source, :cloud: Cloud computing, and 🚀 automation.

 - ⚡ **I believe:** that even in seemingly unpredictable environments, there's always a sensible pattern waiting to be discovered.
 - :bulb: I'm interested in all things data: **Big Data, AI, Machine Learning, and Data Science**.